openaudioserver/library/README.md

 [Top of page](#documentation)

-## Loading media from the command line
+## Loading files from the command line

 The command line arguments are module names and then paths: